waleedyousaf07/basic-programming/README.md

 - Has access to its own scope.
 Vars defined inside it
 - Has access to the vars of outer function
 - Has access to the global variables

+Disadvantages:
+- Memory extensive (sometimes garbage is not collected)
+- Can lead to memory leak

+### Constructor Function

+    function Counter() {
+      var count = 0;

+      this.increment = function () {
+        count++;
+      }
+      this.decrement = function () {
+        count--;
+      }
+    }

+    var counter1 = new Counter();
+    counter1.increment()

+### Async, Defer

+While a page can have HTML and scripts, assume some of the HTML is getting parsed, and before ending a script is encountered.
+Script is ran in 2 parts, first its `fetched` and then its `executed`.
+So, until these the HTML parsing is blocked.

+We can use `async` attribute which fetches the script while loading the HTML and when it gets loaded, HTML pasring stops and script gets executed.
+After its execution, HTML parsing continues.
+Async doesnt gurantee order of execution of multiple scripts and dependat scripts can break but defere does.

+`Defer` is somewhat same but instead of executing the script right after fething, it `waits for HTML` to completely parsed and then executes.

 ### Curring